-Element No. Name Element Description and Requirements 9.
-Risk Assessment Using the cost-benefit approach MAVF developed in accordance with Step 1A, for each risk included in the Enterprise Risk Register, the utility will compute a monetized Safety Risk Value Secre using only the Safety Attribute.
-The utility will sort its ERR risks in descending order by the monetized Safety Risk Value Secre.
-For the top 40% of ERR risks with a Safety Risk Value Secre greater than zero dollars, the utility will compute a monetized Multi Attribute Risk Value Secre using at least the Safety, Reliability and Financial Attributes to determine the output for Step 2A.
-Whenever the full set of MAVF Attributes developed in accordance with Step 1A is not used to compute a set of scores, the weights for that set of scores will be re calibrated to reflect only the Attributes that are used.
+.
+Element No. 9.
+Name Risk Assessment Using the Cost-Benefit Approach developed in accordance with Step 1A, for each Risk included in the Enterprise Risk Register, the utility will compute a monetized Safety Risk Value using only the Safety Attribute.
+The utility will sort its ERR Risks in descending order by the monetized Safety Risk Value.
+For the top 40% of ERR risks with a Safety Risk Value greater than zero dollars, the utility will compute a monetized Risk Value using at least the Safety, Reliability and Financial Attributes to determine the output for Step 2A.
 The output of Step 2A, along with the input from stakeholders described in Row 12 below, will be used to decide which risks will be addressed in the RAMP.
-The Risk Assessment in preparation for RAMP will follow the steps in 10.
-Identification of Potential Consequences of Risk Event Rows 10 and 11.
-The identified potential Consequences of a Risk Event should reflect the unique characteristics of the utility.
-For each enterprise risk, the utility will use actual results, available and appropriate data (e.g., Pipeline and Hazardous Materials Safety Administration data), and/or Subject Matter Experts (SMEs) to identify potential consequences of the risk event, consistent with the cost-benefit approach MAVF developed in Step 1A.
+The Risk Assessment in preparation for RAMP will follow the steps in Rows 10 and 11.
+10. Identification of Potential Consequences of Risk Event The identified potential Consequences of a Risk Event should reflect the unique characteristics of the utility.
+For each enterprise risk, the utility will use actual results, available and appropriate data (e.g., Pipeline and Hazardous Materials Safety Administration data), and/or Subject Matter Experts (SMEs) to identify potential Consequences of the Risk Event, consistent with the Cost-Benefit Approach developed in Step 1A.
 The utility should use utility specific data, if available.
 If data that is specific to the utility is not available, the utility must supplement its analysis with subject matter expertise.
-Similarly, if data reflecting past results are used, that data must be supplemented by SME judgment that takes into account the benefits of any mitigations that are expected to be implemented prior to the GRC period under review in the RAMP submission.

-11. Identification of the Frequency of the Risk Event

-The identified Frequency of a Risk Event should reflect the unique characteristics of the utility.
-For each enterprise risk, the utility will use actual results and/or SME input to determine the annual frequency of the risk event.
+Similarly, if data reflecting past results are used, that data must be supplemented by SME judgment that takes into account the Benefits of any Mitigations that are expected to be implemented prior to the GRC period under review in the RAMP submission.
+11. Identification of the Frequency of the Risk Event The identified Frequency of a Risk Event should reflect the unique characteristics of the utility.
+For each enterprise risk, the utility will use actual results and/or SME input to determine the annual Frequency of the Risk Event.
 The utility should use utility specific data, if available.
 If data that is specific to the utility is not available, the utility must supplement its analysis with subject matter expertise.
-In addition, if data reflecting past results are used, that data must be supplemented by SME judgment that takes into account the benefits of any mitigations that are expected to be implemented prior to the GRC period under review in the RAMP submission.
+In addition, if data reflecting past results are used, that data must be supplemented by SME judgment that takes into account the Benefits of any Mitigations that are expected to be implemented prior to the GRC period under review in the RAMP submission.

-The utility will take into account all known relevant drivers when specifying the Frequency of a Risk Event.
+The utility will take into account all known relevant Drivers when specifying the Frequency of a Risk Event.

 Drivers should reflect current and/or forecasted conditions and may include both external actions as well as characteristics inherent to the asset.
-For example, where applicable, drivers may include: the presence of corrosion, vegetation, dig-ins, earthquakes, windstorms or the location of a pipe in an area with a higher likelihood of dig-ins.
+For example, where applicable, Drivers may include: the presence of corrosion, vegetation, dig-ins, earthquakes, windstorms or the location of a pipe in an area with a higher likelihood of dig-ins.